 Who Is the Best Revision Rhinoplasty Surgeon in NYC?

-Patients often search for the top-tated, best nose plastic surgeon.
-Dr. Gary Linkov is proud to be among top-rated revision rhinoplasty surgeons in NYC specializing in revision nose job surgery.
+Patients often search for the best nose plastic surgeon.
+Dr. Gary Linkov is proud to be among the top-rated NYC revision rhinoplasty surgeons specializing in revision nose job surgery.
 Dr. Linkov is a specialist with extensive experience treating all conditions of the nose, especially those that have been previously operated.

 He is the Chief of Otolaryngology and Facial Plastic Surgery for the Veterans Hospital in Brooklyn, NY, where he operates on complex nasal deformities on our country’s veterans.
 Dr. Linkov’s private practice in Manhattan’s Upper East Side focuses on cosmetic and functional rhinoplasty.
 You can view before and after photos of Dr. Linkov’s patients below.